 [ 26 1100000]]

-The Python DataFrame index and the column has a name attribute, which allows to assign a name to an index or column.
+The DataFrame index and the column have a name attribute, which allows assigning a name to an index or column.
+Similarly, we can use the column labels attribute of the Python pandas dataframe to assign a name for column headers.

 name Age Profession Salary